Family rights

 Procedure

-The employee must submit a written application setting out details of the request and addressing any likely impacts it may have on the employer’s business and how these may be accommodated.
-Employers are no longer required to follow a prescribed procedure but must deal with requests in a “reasonable manner”.
+The employee must submit a written application setting out details of the requests.
+Employers must deal with requests in a "reasonable manner" and consult with the employee before refusing a request.
 The employer can only refuse the request on the following specified grounds, which must be clearly set out in the decision letter with an explanation as to why they apply:

 It is important for employers dealing with flexible working requests to be alive to the danger of discrimination claims based on protected characteristics such as sex, age or disability.
 This aspect is covered in more detail in our Inbrief Flexible working – the right to ask.